openmrs/openmrs-core/README.md

 <table>
  <tr>
   <td>api/</td>
-  <td>Java and resource files for building the java api jar file.</td>
+  <td>Java and resource files for building the java API jar file.</td>
  </tr>
  <tr>
   <td>tools/</td>
   <td>Meta code used during compiling and testing.
-Does not go into any released binary (like doclets).</td>
+Do not go into any released binary (like doclets).</td>
  </tr>
  <tr>
   <td>web/</td>